-This document sets forth the general procedures followed by The Office of Research Integrity and Assurance (ORIA) when an export control review is, or may be, required at Arizona State University (ASU).
+This document sets forth the general procedures followed by ASU RESEARCH OPERATIONS ("RESEARCH OPERATIONS") when an export control review is, or may be, required at Arizona State University (ASU).

 I. INTRODUCTION

 Federal law restricts the export of goods and technology.
 Thus, when research or educational activities involve providing information or services to foreign nationals, it is important to know whether the goods, services, data, or technology are covered by the export control laws and regulations.
 Generally, export controls cover all fields of science and engineering.
 An export occurs when there is a transfer of items/information or the provision of specific services to a foreign national (except for green card holders).
 The export can occur even if the foreign national is in the United States, i.e., "deemed export."
 It is also important not to export without having determined what the proper next steps to take with any possible export.